gemc/docs/webPage/source/index.rst

 gemc tries to make easy things easy and hard things possible.

-Users can build a simulation with a few lines of code, with no required knowledge of C++ or geant4 even for the most complex setups: the definition of geometry, materials, output banks, etc is done by filling the relevant information in the gemc API scripts.
+Users can build any simulation with few lines of code.
+No knowledge of C++ or geant4 is required, even for the most complex setups.

-The upload to databases (available: MYSQL or ASCII) is automatic.
-GEMC can then read the databases and run the geant4 library.
+The upload of the parameters to databases (available: MYSQL or ASCII) is automatic. gemc reads these databases and run the geant4 library.

 At run time, options can be given to tilt objects, set conditions, etc.